isomerpages/moe-bukitpanjangpri/_info-hub/Resource for Parents.md

 ### Briefing Slides for Meet and Greet

-  Please find the slides for the parents briefing
+  Please find the slides for the parents briefing 2024 at the links below.

 [P2 Meet and Greet](/files/Meet_Greet_P2_2024.pdf)